John's Children: The Who

-In April 1967 Napier-Bell arranged for John's Children to tour Germany with one of Britain's premier rock groups, the Who as the latter's supporting act.
+In April 1967 Napier-Bell arranged for John's Children to tour Germany with one of Britain's premier rock groups, the Who, as the latter's supporting act.
 The Who were notorious for their own wild stage performances, which included smashing their instruments.
 John's Children pulled out all the stops and upstaged the Who with performances that included Bolan whipping his guitar with a chain, Townson attacking his drums, Ellison and Hewlett pretending to fight each other, and Ellison ripping open pillows and diving into the audience.
 In Düsseldorf they caused a riot at the venue, and in Ludwigshafen they nearly prevented the Who from playing.
 The Who were not happy and John's Children were sent home mid-tour.
 According to Pete Townshend, they were "too loud and violent."

 Notwithstanding John's Children's antics in Germany, Townson was later asked to replace Keith Moon on drums near the end of the Who's UK tour in June that year after Moon had injured himself demolishing his drum kit on stage.
 With no time for rehearsal, Townson performed with the Who for five days, and did it so well, "most of the audience didn't realise it wasn't Keith."
 But the Who got their revenge on Townson for John's Children's "reckless behaviour" on the German tour: at the end of his last gig with them, they "blew [him] off the stage" with flash powder.

 Breakup and legacy

 John's Children played at The 14 Hour Technicolor Dream concert at the Alexandra Palace in London on 29 April 1967.
-Bolan left in June 1967, after only four months with the band, following disagreements with the way Napier-Bell was producing the band's next single, "A Midsummer Night's Scene".
-The single was never released, but in its place the B-side of "Desdemona", "Remember Thomas à Becket" was re-recorded with new lyrics and released as "Come and Play with Me in the Garden".
+Bolan left in June 1967, after four months with the band, following disagreements with the way Napier-Bell was producing the band's next single, "A Midsummer Night's Scene".
+The single was never released, but in its place the B-side of "Desdemona", "Remember Thomas à Becket", was re-recorded with new lyrics and released as "Come and Play with Me in the Garden".
 Bolan went on to form folk duo Tyrannosaurus Rex (later glam rock band T. Rex).

 After Bolan left, Townson switched to guitar and former roadie Chris Colville took over on drums.
 John's Children recorded another single, "Go Go Girl", a Bolan composition he later recorded with Tyrannosaurus Rex as "Mustang Ford".
 John's Children also performed Bolan's "Mustang Ford" version of the song.
-The band released one more single, "It's Been a Long Time" (issued as an Andy Ellison solo single) and then embarked on a "disastrous" tour of Germany.
+The band released one more single, "It's Been a Long Time" (issued as an Andy Ellison solo single), and then embarked on a "disastrous" tour of Germany.
 Their last performance was at the Star-Club in Hamburg, Germany (substituting for the Bee Gees), after which they split up in 1968.

-Ellison went on to make several solo singles. before resurfacing in Jet in 1974, along with drummer Chris Townson.
+Ellison went on to make several solo singles before resurfacing in Jet in 1974, along with drummer Chris Townson.
 Jet metamorphosed into Radio Stars in the mid-Seventies.

-John Hewlett managed the band Sparks - themselves admirers of John's Children - in the mid-1970s.
+John Hewlett managed the band Sparks — themselves admirers of John's Children — in the mid-1970s.